NeuroInfoAPI/NPM-Package/README.md

 # neuroinfoapi-client

-TypeScript/JavaScript client for the NeuroInfoAPI.

-A comprehensive TypeScript client that provides full access to NeuroInfoAPI endpoints with proper type definitions.
+A comprehensive TypeScript/JavaScript client that provides full access to NeuroInfoAPI endpoints with proper type definitions.

 ## Features